 FOR THE GOOD OF YOUR BUSINESS

-was through HP’s quarterly catalogs.
+The most efficient way to communicate these incentives was through HP’s quarterly catalogs.
 The catalogs were targeted to four institutional segments: education, government, non-profit, and business.

-The products within each catalog would remain the same, but the headlines and tone of the copy would change to fit the particular audience.
+The products within each catalog would remain the same, but the headlines and tone of the copy would change to fit the audience.